swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 save_matrix(df_test, test_words_tfidf_matrix, feature_names, test_output)
 ```

-Check the differences with Git to validate the changes.
+Check the differences with Git to better understand the changes.

 ```sh
 # Show the differences with Git